xonsh/xonsh/docs/tutorial.rst

                                                          hidden but a notice is shown on how to enable the traceback.
 CASE_SENSITIVE_COMPLETIONS True on Linux otherwise False Sets whether completions should
-                                                         be case sesistive or case
+                                                         be case sensitive or case
                                                          insensitive.
+FORCE_POSIX_PATHS          Not defined                   Forces forward slashes (``/``) on
+                                                         Windows systems when using auto
+                                                         completion if set to anything
+                                                         truthy.
 ========================== ============================= ================================

 Environment Lookup with ``${}``